ym2151-log-editor

 Overview

-A terminal-based JSON editor for YM2151 synthesizer event logs.
-It assists in visualizing and editing YM2151 event data, with a particular focus on timing adjustment and event inspection.
+This is a terminal-based JSON editor for YM2151 synthesizer event logs.
+It assists with visualizing and editing YM2151 event data, with a particular focus on timing adjustment and event inspection.

 Features

-- JSON Visualization: Displays YM2151 event logs in an easy-to-read format.
+- JSON Visualization: Displays YM2151 event logs in a readable format

-- KeyON Display: Events for register 0x08 are displayed as βKeyONβ for improved clarity.
+- KeyON Display: Shows events for register 0x08 as βKeyONβ for better readability

-- Cumulative mode: Shows delta time between events (convenient for editing).
+- Cumulative Mode: Displays delta time between events (convenient for editing)

-- Timestamp mode: Shows absolute time from the start (internal storage format).
+- Timestamp Mode: Displays absolute time from start (internal storage format)

 Quick Start